wp-plugins/custom-content-shortcode/readme.txt

 This plugin adds the shortcode **[content]** to display any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).

-There is also the shortcode **[loop]** to perform query loops, with which you can create layout templates for displaying the content, for example, the five most recent posts, or products in a category.
+There is also the shortcode **[loop]** to perform query loops, with which you can create layout templates for displaying the content - for example, products in a category, or the 5 most recent posts.

 In addition, there is a setting to enable gallery fields for selected post types, where images can be added, removed and ordered.
 They can be displayed using the *content* and *loop* shortcodes.